nmeum/datepicker/README.md

 ### Status

-Basic functionally is operational and works.
-The currently implemented feature set is presently being stabilized and tested, more advanced features (like [fzf-like previews][fzf preview]) may be added in a future version.
+The currently implemented feature set works well, more advanced features (like [fzf-like previews][fzf preview]) may be added in a future version.

 ### Installation